4ms/tf-a-stm32mp25/readme.md

 A complete, fresh build and flashing looks like this:
 ```
+export SDCARDDEV=/dev/XXXXX
 make clean && ./build.sh && ./buildfiptool.sh && ./makefip.sh && ./flashsd.sh
 ```

+...where SDCARDDEV is set to the device of the SD card.

 Notes on DTS